heabijay/crtcli/README.md

 **Transforms (also options):**

 - `--apply-sorting | -S <true/false>` — Sorts the contents of specific files within the package.
 This is useful when you work with any VCS cause it prevents you from check some inconsistent diffs.
+(Recommended)

     _Affects:_
   - descriptor.json